DarienLibrary/website_content/content/_finished/storytimes/storytimes.md

 <div class="col-md-4">

 ### Drop-In Programs

-**Stories by the Sea (September Only)**<br />
-A family storytime for all ages at Darien's Weed Beach Park.
-This program is co-sponsored by Darien Parks and Recreation department. *Attendees are required to have a beach sticker for beach access<br />
-_Tuesdays 10:30 to 11:00 a.m._<br />
-_September 6, 13, 20, and 27_

 **Toddler Tales** on _Wednesdays at 9:30 a.m._<br />
 Walkers (up to 36 months) and a parent/caregiver.
 This fast-paced storytime for lively toddlers includes books, songs, fingerplays, and movement.